EU lawyers say transaction tax plan is illegal

 The legal opinion said the levy would be imposed to a large extent on activities with a “genuine economic substance that are not liable to contribute to systemic risk and which are indispensable for the activities of non-financial business entities”.

-Additional reporting by Gernot Heller in Berlin, John O'Donnell in Brussels, Paul Day in Madrid, Michael Shields in Vienna and Silvia Aloisi in Milan; editing by Anna Willard
+Additional reporting by Gernot Heller in Berlin, John O'Donnell in Brussels, Paul Day in Madrid and Silvia Aloisi in Milan; editing by Anna Willard